-Accommodation in Laos is varied and there's a wide range of options to suit every preference.
-The low cost of living in Laos makes it an attractive destination for expats looking for an affordable lifestyle.
+Accommodation in Laos is varied, with a wide range of options to suit every preference.
+With a low cost of living and a relaxed lifestyle, Laos is an attractive destination for expats looking for something a little off the beaten track.

 Types of accommodation in Laos